 Is it spooky?

 Yes, yes it is… The first game surprised me as it took a beloved format (Hidden Objects) and created a game with jump scares and a slightly disturbing atmosphere, so I thought I was ready for what True Fear: Forsaken Souls ~ Part 2 was going to present me with.
 I was wrong.
-Sure, it’s not Resident Evil 2 or Agony, but there were a number of jumps that got me and the overall experience was unnerving and creepy – I was on edge and expecting things to jump out all the time simply because of the music and the tense atmosphere being used.
+Sure, it’s not Resident Evil 2 or Agony, but there were a number of jumps that got me and the overall experience was unnerving and creepy – I was on edge and expecting things to jump out all the time, simply because of the music and the tense atmosphere the game creates.

 The animated cutscenes are much higher quality this time around, delivering a more effective horror experience, and the game loves luring you into a false sense of security and then BOOM, it gets you!
 My only issue with the cutscenes, and also a word of warning for those with headphones, is the volume of a few scenes.
 I understand why they are so loud, as it fits the event which is occurring (which is very spooky), but R.I.P. eardrums!